There is no one right way to eat for everyone.

 However, I often get comments from vegans who think that people should eliminate all animal foods.

-I’m tired of having to constantly defend my position regarding animal foods, so I decided to summarize what I think are the key problems with vegan diets.
+I’m tired of having to constantly defend my position regarding animal foods, so I decided to summarize what I think are some potential problems with vegan diets.

-Here are 5 reasons why I think vegan (as in no animal foods at all) diets are a bad idea…
+Here are 5 reasons why I think vegan diets may be bad idea from a nutrition perspective.

 Humans are omnivores.
 We function best eating both animals and plants.